jjsyucsd/cse15l-lab-reports/LabReport1.md

 The command `cd` stands for change directory.
 It is used to change the current working directory.
 Using the `cd` command with no arguments takes you to your home directory.
 Using the command with a path to a directory as an argument will move the curent working directory into the specified directory.
 Using the command with a path to a file as an argument will result in an error.

 Example 1: Using the `cd` command with no arguments
-In this example,
+In this example, we initially use the `pwd` command to determine the current working directory.
+The **absolute path** to the working directory **right before** the `cd` command is run is `/workspaces/lecture1`.
+After the `cd` command is run, we use the `pwd` command again and determine the current working directory has changed to `/home/codespace`.
+This is not an error, as running the `cd` command with no arguments takes us out of our personal workspace to the home directory on the GitHub server that hosts codespaces.
 ```
-@jjsyucsd ➜ /workspaces/lecture1 (main) $ pwd //Using pwd command to determine the current working directory
+@jjsyucsd ➜ /workspaces/lecture1 (main) $ pwd
 /workspaces/lecture1
 @jjsyucsd ➜ /workspaces/lecture1 (main) $ cd
 @jjsyucsd ➜ ~ $ pwd